6 Most Common Stink Bugs In Wisconsin

 • Yellowish Legs

-5. Rough Stink Bug (Brochymena spp.)
+5. Rough Stink Bug (Brochymena Spp.)

 The Rough Stink Bug can be identified and distinguished from other stink bug species by its unique characteristics.
 Measuring around 8 to 12 millimeters, this native stink bug features a shield-shaped body common among its counterparts.
 What distinguishes it is the distinctive rough texture on its pronotum, giving the insect its name.
 The Rough Stink Bug is typically brown or mottled with darker hues, offering effective camouflage in various environments.
 However, it boasts vibrant and noticeable red and black markings around its edges, similar to the Spined Soldier Bug.
 You can differentiate these two stink bugs by the brighter reds along the more round-shaped edges of the rough stink bug.